dayana0425/Build-A-Trip/reports/checklist.md

 ### Exception faults
 * Have all possible error conditions been considered and do they have their own reminders?
 * Are exceptions and errors handled and logged properly?
+* Are exceptions used rather than return codes?
+* Is null passed or returned?
+(It shouldn't be.)

 ### Style
 * Are method variables defined close to the code where they’re used or at the start of the method?